 - At least 80% of participants will achieve college persistence from Year 1 to Year 2.

 - At least 50% of participants will have obtained either full- or part-time employment within three months of graduation from the program.

 - Job retention of trained youth participants will meet or exceed 70% after Year 1.

 - At least 70% of youth in the program will achieve advancement in the form of wage or benefits increase, title change, or scope of responsibility within eight months after placement.

 There is no universal timeframe that defines “shorter-term” and/or “longer-term.”
-The timeframe will be different for each applicant and program.
-But the outcomes you expect first should go into the middle section of your model, and those you expect later should go into the last section.
+The timeframe will be different for each applicant and program but the outcomes you expect first should go into section 2 of your model, and those you expect later should go into section 3.

 Tips for Building a Good Logic Model

 Another name for a logic model is a theory of change, and this may help you think about creating a successful document.
 How, specifically, does your agency believe it will bring about concrete, measurable change among clients?
 Exactly what changes are expected?